 The emergency room is a chaotic place, and some doctors may make understandable, honest mistakes when attempting to quickly treat patients in distress.
 However, they must still provide an acceptable standard of care despite the stressful working environment.
 Otherwise, they risk injury to patients and liability for those damages.

-If you’ve recently suffered due to an emergency room error in Arizona, call the office of Bode & Collins to schedule a case evaluation.
+If you’ve recently suffered due to an emergency room error in Arizona, call The Law Office of Chris Bode to schedule a case evaluation.
 We’ll review the details of your claim and let you know what to expect from filing a lawsuit.
 Our attorneys work closely with medical malpractice clients through the medical review board process and will take cases to trial if necessary.
 We put the full range of our experience and resources at clients’ disposal to provide comprehensive legal counsel in even the most complicated cases.